Jakub41/Flights-Scraper-CPH-Kastrup/FlaskAPI-BackEnd/README.md

 **JSON** a library for encode/decode and data interchange format [link](https://docs.python.org/2/library/json.html)

+Before run the API in your local enviroment, install the `requirements.txt` with this command `[sudo] pip install requirements`

 ## How It Works
 The scraper API connects and downloads information from Copenhagen airport site and arranges the information in two tables the arraivals and departures.
 The API also allow the user to search for a specific flight.